tavip/linux/Documentation/labs/app_dev_debug.rst

     ==17870== Rerun with --leak-check=full to see details of leaked memory.

-Used utility ``memcheck`` for obtaining information memory access.
+We used the ``memcheck`` tool of valgrind for obtaining information about memory access.

-The recommended option ``-g`` when compiling the executable program to include debugging information.
-The running of the above identified Valgrind two errors: a code appears in line 17 and line 10 is related to (malloc), while the other appears in line 22 and is coupled to the line 19 (free)
+It is recommended to use option ``-g`` when compiling the executable program to include debugging information.
+Running the above program, valgrind identified two errors: a coding error appears in line 17 and line 10 and is related to (malloc), while the other appears in line 22 and is coupled to the line 19 (free).

 .. code-block:: c